juhp/pagure-cli/README.md

 projects and users.

 ## Usage examples
-It defaults to using the src.fedoraproject.org Pagure instance.
+It defaults to using the src.fedoraproject.org Pagure instance (Fedora dist-git).

-List or search for source packages (can also filter by owner):
+List or search for source packages (can also filter by owner or committer):
 ```
 $ pagure list emacs\*
 emacs
 :
 ```
+(Note by default 'orphan' owned packages are excluded.)

-List packages by user:
+List (in this case count) packages of a user:
 ```
 $ pagure user --count mattdm
 19